SPARQL-Anything/sparql.anything/CLI.md

 ### -v,--values <values>

 OPTIONAL - Values passed as input parameter to a query template.
 When present, the query is pre-processed by substituting variable names with the values provided.
-Variable names must use prefix `_` and follow the Basil convention, [see README for details](README.md#query-templates-and-variable-bindings-cli-only).
-You should also use `$` instead of `?` to indicate that the variable is an external parameter.
-In particular, you can pass IRIs if the var has suffix `_iri` (e.g. `$_my_iri`) , and you can use relative IRIs if the query specifies `BASE`.
+Variable names must start with `_` and follow the Basil convention, [see README for details](README.md#query-templates-and-variable-bindings-cli-only).
+You can pass IRIs if the var has suffix `_iri` (e.g. `?_my_iri` or `$_my_iri`) , and you can use relative IRIs if the query specifies `BASE`.
 The argument can be used in two ways:

 - (1) Provide a single SPARQL ResultSet file (in [CSV, TSV](https://www.w3.org/TR/2013/REC-sparql11-results-csv-tsv-20130321), [JSON](https://www.w3.org/TR/2013/REC-sparql11-results-json-20130321) or [XML](https://www.w3.org/TR/2013/REC-rdf-sparql-XMLres-20130321) format.
 In this case, the query is executed for each set of bindings in the input result set.
 Only 1 file is allowed.